It's a New Day in Public Health.

 - Make drinks, such as coffee and tea.

-- Do not use ice from ice trays, ice dispensers, or ice makers.
+Do not use ice from ice trays, ice dispensers, or ice makers.
 Use only commercially available ice until the Boil Water Notice has been lifted.

-Bathing and brushing teeth:
+Bathing and Brushing Teeth

-- Be careful not to swallow any water when bathing or showering.
+Be careful not to swallow any water when bathing or showering.
+Only brush teeth with boiled or bottled water.

 Connect with DOH